huggingface/blog/fine-tune-clip-rsicd.md

 #### Demo

-You can access our [CLIP-RSICD Demo](https://huggingface.co/spaces/sujitpal/clip-rsicd-demo) here.
+You can access the [CLIP-RSICD Demo](https://huggingface.co/spaces/sujitpal/clip-rsicd-demo) here.
 It uses our fine-tuned CLIP model to provide the following functionality:

 * Text to Image search
 * Image to Image search
 * Find text feature in image

-The first two functionalities uses the RSICD test set as it's image corpus.
+The first two functionalities use the RSICD test set as its image corpus.
 They are encoded using our best fine-tuned CLIP model and stored in a [NMSLib](https://github.com/nmslib/nmslib) index which allows Approximate Nearest Neighbor based retrieval.
 For text-to-image and image-to-image search respectively, the query text or image are encoded with our model and matched against the image vectors in the corpus.
-For the third functionality, we partition the incoming image into patches and encode them, encode the queried text feature, match the text vector with each image patch vector, and return the probability of finding the feature in each patch.
+For the third functionality, we divide the incoming image into patches and encode them, encode the queried text feature, match the text vector with each image patch vector, and return the probability of finding the feature in each patch.

 ### Future Work